IgniteUI/igniteui-angular/src/grid/README.md

 # IgxColumnComponent

-Column component used to define grid's *columns* collection.
+Column component is used to define grid's *columns* collection.
 Cell, header and footer templates are available.

 ## Example
 ```html